psnakhwa/Responder_Slack_Bot/DEPLOY.md

 ### Acceptance Testing

 [This](https://projectteam510.slack.com/messages/C6VUEBQEM/) is a link to our slack team.
 Login credentials are [email: tatesting510@gmail.com password: trazibot].
-Start the conversation in #general using *'@Trazibot'* or as a private chat with trazibot. <br />
+Start the conversation as a private chat with trazibot. <br />
 [This](https://github.ncsu.edu/dupandit/Sample-mock-repo) is a link to our sample repo for testing.
 We have already created sample open issues.

 Following are the acceptance test instructions for each usecase :